Energy Efficiency Optimization in Active Reconfigurable Intelligent Surface-Aided Integrated Sensing and Communication Systems: Introduction

-In parallel with the development of ISAC, reconfigurable intelligent surfaces (RISs) have also emerged as a promising technology to improve SE and EE in wireless communication systems.
-RIS consists of numerous adjustable reflecting elements so that it can modify the propagation environment by intelligently altering the phase of incident signals \cite{IRS_cz}.
-This capability has led to a surge of research exploring the potential of RISs in various scenarios.
+In parallel with the development of ISAC, reconfigurable intelligent surface (RIS) has also been a candidate in future communication systems.
+RIS consists of numerous reflecting elements and modifies the propagation channels by intelligently altering the phase of signals \cite{IRS_cz}.
+This capability has led to a surge of research of RISs in various scenarios.
 In \cite{RIS_RR_hexin}, a relax-and-retract method was proposed to minimize transmit power under quality-of-service (QoS) constraints.
-In \cite{IRS_mmWave_fangjun}, the authors exploited the structure of mmWave channels to derive a closed-form solution for single RIS scenarios and a near-optimal analytical solution for multi-RIS scenarios.
-Additionally, the EE maximization of a RIS-assisted multi-user communication system was investigated in \cite{EE_RIS}.
-Beyond communication, RISs have also shown great promises in other areas, such as RIS-aided radar detection \cite{RIS_radar}, RIS-aided simultaneous wireless information and power transfer (SWIPT) \cite{RIS_SWIPT}, and RIS-aided physical layer security (PLS) \cite{RIS_secure}.
+In \cite{IRS_mmWave_fangjun}, the authors exploited the structure of mmWave channels to derive a closed-form solution for single RIS scenarios and a near-optimal analytical solution for multi-RIS scenarios. {Apart from unicast transmission, a RIS-assisted multigroup multicast communication system was investigated in \cite{Zhengchuanthree} and ergodic rate was optimized to effectively improve SE.} {Moreover, the EE maximization of a RIS-assisted multi-user communication system was investigated in \cite{EE_RIS}.} Beyond communication, RISs have also shown great promises in other areas, such as RIS-aided radar detection \cite{RIS_radar}, RIS-aided simultaneous wireless information and power transfer \cite{RIS_SWIPT}, RIS-aided localization \cite{El4} and RIS-aided physical layer security \cite{RIS_secure}. { Additionally, comprehensive overviews on signal processing for RIS-aided wireless systems, including channel estimation, data transmission, and localization schemes, can be found in \cite{CunhuaRISSignalProcess}, \cite{SignalProcess}.}